wmww/Pinecone/readme.md

 * Pass-by-reference
 * Proper classes (pass-by-reference needed)
 * Operator overloading
-* Windows support

 ## Compatibility
 Pincone currently requires zero external dependencies (and the only one that will likely be added is LLVM).
-You will need a C++11 compiler to build it, and make and GCC makes things easier.
-Pinecone is developed primarily on Linux and usually works on OSX.
-It does not currently work on Windows, but support should be added soon.
+You will need a C++11 compiler to build it, and the process is easier with GCC and Make.
+Pinecone has been successfully tested on Linux, MacOS and Windows.

 ## Example